Why a Website needs to load fast

-Most important thing before switching, it’s a not backward compatible.
+The most important thing before switching, it’s not backward compatible.
 That means once you upgrade, you cannot back to the previous one.
 If you want to detect if your theme or any plugins might present any incompatibility issues, just run a test on your site with PHP Compatibility Checker.

 13. Enable the GZIP Compression

-Whenever a visitors hits on your website, a call is made to your server to deliver the requested files.
+Whenever a visitor hits on your website, a call is made to your server to deliver the requested files.
 The larger the file, the longer it takes for the full page to load.
-Gzip works to compress your web pages and style sheets before they’re sent over to the end user.
-You can enable Gzip compression through sensitive .htaccess server file.
+Gzip works to compress your web pages and style sheets before they’re sent over to the end-user.
+You can enable Gzip compression through sensitive .htaccess server files.

 14. Keep the external scripts to a minimum

 The usage of external scripts on your web pages adds a huge shred of data to your total loading time.
-It will be better for you to use a low number of scripts, including the only essentials like tracking tools or commenting system.
+It will be better for you to use a low number of scripts, including the only essentials like tracking tools or the commenting systems.

 15. Disable pingbacks and trackbacks

 To alert you whenever your blog or page receives a link, there are two components which are pingbacks and trackbacks.
 It might sound useful, but you also have things like Google Webmaster Tools and other services to check links to your website.